NuevoFoundation/workshops/content/english/python-basics/basics/writing-to-console.md

 ### Make your program talk to you!

-**Print** statements are used to print something on the console.
+**Print** statements are used to write something to the console.
 Use `print("Hello World")` to print *Hello World* in the output screen.
 We will later learn that print is a function and we use it to perform a print job.
 Whatever you pass to the `print` function is printed on the screen.
 Let's start by doing a `print` statement.
-A `print` statement allows you to take control of the computer and make it print something out!

 We will use printing a lot in the later lessons, so make sure you understand this before moving on to the next concept!